built-on-openfin/container-starter/how-to/use-interop/cloud-interop-entra/README.md

 ### Registering the app

 1. Register an application in the Microsoft Entra admin center and note the **Application (client) ID**.
 2. Add a **Single-page application** redirect URI of `http://localhost:5050/html/provider.html`.
 It must match exactly and must not include the query string, otherwise sign in fails with `AADSTS50011`.
+Sign out sends the same value as its `post_logout_redirect_uri`, which Microsoft Entra ID also requires to be a registered redirect URI, so registering it once covers both.
 3. Choose the supported account types.
 If you plan to omit `tenantId`, this must allow accounts in any organizational directory.

 `CloudAPAuthEnabled` is a container and Chrome policy rather than an MSAL flag, and this example neither enables nor requires it.
 Where the policy is on and the device is Entra ID or hybrid joined, `acquireTokenSilent` usually succeeds and no sign in page is shown at all.
 Where it is off, or there is no primary refresh token, the redirect to the Microsoft sign in page is **expected** rather than an error.